-Packing food for a road trip is essential if you’re going to be in the car for more than two hours.
+If your kids are older and past all the soft foods, baby formula and nappies, packing food for a road trip is essential if you’re going to be in the car for more than two hours.
 Try to avoid stopping at the petrol station and buying junk food – the last thing you need is a restless child with a sugar high.
 Follow these food-packing tips on your next road trip for a (nearly) nag-free journey.

 Designate a food prep person

 This should be the parent or other adult in the passenger seat.
 Leave the driver to concentrate on the road.
 Pack a cooler-type bag (a soft one is easier to fit at your feet) and throw in an ice pack to keep things fresh.

 Apple cores, crusts that aren’t eaten, stuff that falls on the ground – all of this will need to go somewhere.
 Be sure to pack an empty plastic bag into your cooler so you can fill it up with garbage.

 You’ll need something to clean those drips, crumbs and sticky fingers – some paper towels and a packet of baby wipes will do just the trick.

 Sandwiches are a great snack for the car, but if you choose rolls or bread covered in seeds, you’ll have them flying all over the backseat.
 Choose a dark, whole-wheat bread and leave the seeds off for now.